Max Miller (politician): 2026 abuse allegations

-Legal issues
+Legal and social issues

-Miller pleaded no contest to two misdemeanor charges in 2007 after being charged with assault, disorderly conduct, and resisting arrest; the charges were later dismissed as part of a diversion program.
+In 2007, Miller pleaded no contest to two misdemeanor charges after being charged with assault, disorderly conduct, and resisting arrest; the charges were later dismissed as part of a diversion program.

-In 2009, he was charged with underage drinking; after he pleaded no contest, that charge was dismissed under a first-time offenders' program.
+In 2009, he was charged with underage drinking; after he pleaded no contest, that charge was also dismissed under a first-time offenders' program.

 In 2010, Miller pleaded guilty to disorderly conduct stemming from a late-night physical altercation in Cleveland Heights, Ohio.
 In 2011, he was charged with "operating a vehicle without reasonable control" and operating a vehicle impaired (OVI) after crashing his Jeep Grand Cherokee, and told officers that he had had "two to three beers and several shots" the night before and "woke up in urine-soaked pants".
 Miller pleaded guilty to a misdemeanor and failure to control.
 In 2018 and 2021, he called the events "youthful mistakes".
+Miller has had alcohol dependency and anger issues since early adolescence.

+In 2023, Miller criticized a tweet by Elizabeth Marbach, the communications director of Ohio Right to Life, which stated there is "no hope for any of us outside of having faith in Jesus Christ alone;" Miller described the tweet as "bigoted" and urged Marbach to delete it.
+Miller, who is Jewish, was accused of anti-Christian sentiment by several conservatives including Matt Walsh.
+Marbach was fired shortly thereafter; Miller's then-wife, Emily Moreno, was on the board of directors of the organization, which led to some suggesting she may have had a role in Marbach's firing, although the organization and Marbach herself denied it.
+Marbach claimed her release was due to internal disagreement over abortion messaging rather than Miller's tweet.
+After being fired, Marbach was defended by Minnesota Democratic congresswoman Ilhan Omar.
+Miller later publicly apologized for his remarks.

 In June 2025, Miller reported being the target of an antisemitic threat and road rage incident while driving to work.
-According to a 911 call, Miller claimed that a man in another vehicle displayed a Palestinian flag, threatened to kill him and his daughter, and used antisemitic slurs.
-Miller, who is Jewish, filed a complaint with police, and a 36-year-old suspect was arrested and charged with aggravated menacing.
-The U.S. Capitol Police worked with local law enforcement to investigate.
-Congressional leaders condemned the incident as an example of rising political violence.
+In a 911 call, Miller claimed that a man in another vehicle displayed a Palestinian flag, threatened to kill him and his daughter, and hurled antisemitic slurs at him.
+Miller, a self-described "defender of Israel", filed a complaint with police, and a 36-year-old suspect, Feras Hamdan, was arrested and charged with aggravated menacing.
+The U.S. Capitol Police and local law enforcement investigated the incident, which congressional leaders condemned as an example of rising political violence.
+In court, highway surveillance footage and data independently retrieved from Hamdan's Tesla cast doubt on parts of Miller's accusations.
+Hamdan later accepted a plea deal reducing the charges to misdemeanors; the menacing charge was dismissed.
+He subsequently sued Miller for defamation and other civil claims.